magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 smells, tastes, tactile sensations and ideas.
 Use this calm to contemplate the different parts of the body, such as the hair of the head, hair of the body, nails, teeth, skin and so on.
-Contemplate the three characteristics of (impermanence), (suffering) and (not-self).
+Contemplate the three characteristics of *aniccaṃ* (impermanence), *dukkhaṃ* (suffering) and *anattā* (not-self).
 Reflect upon this entire world.
 When you have contemplated sufficiently, it is all right to re-establish the calm of samādhi.
 You can re-enter it through sitting meditation and afterwards, with calm re-established, continue with the contemplation.
 Use the state of calm to train and purify the mind.
 Use it to challenge the mind.
 As you gain knowledge, use it to fight the defilements, to train the mind.
 If you simply enter samādhi and stay there you don’t gain any insight – you are simply making the mind calm and that’s all.
 However, if you use the calm mind to reflect, beginning with your external experience, this calm will gradually penetrate deeper and deeper inwards, until the mind experiences the most profound peace of all.

 The peace which arises through paññā is distinctive, because when the